 We Have Reserves: Amy casually fires someone just for asking a question, not to mention they have a turnover involving hundreds of people.

 Yes-Man: It is quite clear that the owners of "Amy's Baking Company" were hoping that Ramsay would be this, wanting for him to praise their food so it would stop the "internet bullies" and show they are highly looking for his approval.
 They pretty much bend over backwards to do whatever they can to please him and even earlier claim how much it means to them when "he" gives them praise.
-When he reveals he disliked her food, they treat him like an idiot who doesn't know what he is doing.
-Let me repeat that: he, a chef with twenty years experience and the recipient of fifteen Michelin stars, owns or manages nearly two dozen restaurants in Europe and North America, and an Officer of the Order of the British Empire, being talked down to by they, who run a single mom-and-pop bistro in Scottsdale, Arizona.
-Though yours and their definition of "run" is very different.
+When he reveals he disliked her food, they treat him like an idiot who doesn't know what he is doing, oblivious to the fact that Ramsay is a chef with twenty years experience and the recipient of fifteen Michelin stars, owns or manages nearly two dozen restaurants in Europe and North America, and an Officer of the Order of the British Empire.
+His and their definition of "run" is very different.

-You Keep Using That Word: Amy keeps on commenting on "internet bullies" as a reference to the people who give her restaurant a poor review.
+You Keep Using That Word: Amy keeps on commenting on "internet bullies" and "haters" as a reference to the people who give her restaurant a poor review.